Constraints from Gamma-ray Burst Phenomenology on the Hypothesis of Quark Star as the central engines of Gamma-ray Bursts: discussion and summary

-In this \textit{letter}, a search is performed for clean fireballs with very small baryon contamination.
-In Figures~\ref{fig:Mcrust} (a) and (b), there are GRBs (241107A and 150906B) with estimated $M_{\rm crust}$ below the upper limits predicted by the MIT bag model.
-However, this cannot provide positive support for the hypothesis of QS-GRBs for two reasons: \begin{itemize} \item $M_{\rm crust}-E_{\rm iso, \gamma}/\eta_\gamma$ of 241107A and 150906B appear to be consistent well with the relation reflected by those of most samples above the upper limit; this indicates that there appear to be not particular scenario in the baryon loading in their outflows; \item the observed total energies carried by their outflows ($E_{\rm tot}\sim10^{49}$ erg if $\theta_{\rm j}\sim0.1$) are much smaller than the typical total amount of energy liberated in the NS-QS conversion ($\sim 10^{53}$ erg).
+\item the observed total energies carried by their outflows ($E_{\rm tot}\sim10^{49}$ erg if $\theta_{\rm j}\sim0.1$) are much smaller than the typical total amount of energy liberated in the NS-QS conversion ($\sim 10^{53}$ erg).
 If they were QS-GRBs, they should be from QSs with small masses, or the line of sight of the observer may be near the edge of the structured jet, as discussed in Section~\ref{sec:paracons}.
 However, for those GRBs with $E_{\rm iso, \gamma}/\eta_\gamma>10^{53}$ erg, their $M_{\rm crust}$ are greater than $10^{-4}M_\odot$ and well above the upper limit of $M_{\rm crust}$, indicating that the predicted QS-GRB corresponding to a NS with typical mass is not found. \end{itemize} In the final analysis, the predicted QS-GRBs with very low baryon contamination may not exist.
 If the strange quark matter is the most stable matter as predicted, there seems no reason that such a low-mass X-ray binary scenario cannot work.
-The phenomenology of GRB appears to challenge the Bodmer-Witten hypothesis.
+The phenomenology of GRB appears to challenge the Bodmer-Witten hypothesis, while the NJL model in which the existence of hybrid stars is allowed is more consistent with the observation.
 However, note that the GRBs are downstream products of compact stars, in which mechanisms (e.g., emission sites and collimation) are not very clear to us; also, although there are several simulations as mentioned in Section~\ref{sec:paracons}, the details of NS-QS conversion are unknown, which may affect the production of fireball; thus, a more conservative conclusion is that GRBs have so far failed to provide positive support for this hypothesis.
 The other observational methods, such as the mass-radius relation measurement (via gravitational waves or X-ray pulse profile modeling) and thermal evolution of compact stars, may be much more direct on the confirmation of QSs.

+\acknowledgements The author thanks the support of the National Natural Science Foundation of China (grant No. 12303052).
+The author is very grateful for the public GRB data of Fermi/GBM, HXMT, swift, konus-Wind and GECAM-B data.
+X.Y.
+Song is very grateful for the comments and suggestions from the anonymous referees and suggestions from Prof. Kin-Wang Ng on the combustion from NS to QS.